 Here are eight cute pairs that meet podiatrists’ sole-centered standards.

 According to New York City-based podiatrist Tzvi Bar-David, DPM, individuals with flat feet should add arch support devices, like orthotics or insoles, to their everyday shoes.
+(Here are a few of our favorite ones.)
 “Any shoe that accommodates accessories that reengage the arch are best,” Dr. Bar-David says.
 “Munro is a great brand because its shoes generally fit orthotics.”

 FitFlop Uberknit Slip-On High Top Sneaker